Rino Tirikatene: Early life

 Born in Rangiora, Tirikatene affiliates to the Ngāi Tahu and Ngāti Hine iwi.
 He is the grandson of Sir Eruera Tirikatene and the nephew of Whetu Tirikatene-Sullivan.
-His grandfather and aunt between them held the Southern Maori electorate for 64 years from 1932 and 1996.
+His grandfather and aunt between them held the Southern Maori electorate for 64 years from 1932 to 1996.
 As such, the name Tirikatene is for many voters synonymous with the Māori electorate that covers the southern part of New Zealand.

 Prior to running for parliament, Tirikatene worked as a commercial lawyer with Simpson Grierson and in a variety of Māori economic development roles.